-5. Going further north if you are very snow-experienced driver
+5. Go further north if you are a VERY snow-experienced driver

 Safety driving and travel tips when visiting Iceland for a self-drive winter northern light tour

-- Check the daily weather forecast on vedur.is to make sure there is no warning of a storm or bad weather before hitting the roads
+- Check the daily weather forecast on vedur.is to make sure there are no storm or bad weather warnings before hitting the roads

-- Check the daily road conditions on road.is to make sure the roads are open and safe to drive
+- Check the daily road conditions on road.is to make sure roads are open and safe to drive.

-- Don’t underestimate the variability of road conditions in Iceland.
-If you’re not a super confident driver, then you may want to consider joining a local tour to see the northern lights and using your rental car for the other days of your trip
+- Don’t underestimate the variability of the road conditions in Iceland.
+If you’re not a confident driver, then you may want to consider joining a local tour to see the northern lights and using your rental car for the other days of your trip.

 - Jot down Iceland’s emergency number – 112